 Looking the other way – Cressida Dick addressing the Metropolitan police, London 2020 by James Whittaker.

 244 entries were received to the photography competition in aid of the 999 Club, raising over £1000 for the South London homeless charity based in Deptford.
 There was a different judge for each category and the above shot from James Whittaker in The Street category was crowned the overall winner.
-James will receive the £200 prize donated by estate agent social enterprise Urban Patchwork.
+James will receive the £200 prize donated by Urban Patchwork (an estate agency with a social mission).
 He said:

 “In March 2020, I came across a large group of police officers marching towards East Croydon train station.
 Like everyone else present, my attention and camera lens followed the focus of the television camera, into which the Metropolitan Police Chief spoke.
 With increasing numbers of mobile phone cameras joining in, I moved away from the crowd.
 As I did this, I noticed the man in the photograph watching the commotion.
 The shot composed itself.
 He looked at me briefly and I took two quick frames.